-Although there were significant improvements between pre- and post-course scores that are difficult to attribute to other causes, these quantitative data do not prove that the LWC directly caused the sustained improved quality of life, as a control group was not part of the service evaluation design.
-It is noted that a larger proportion of participants had completed their treatment at 12 months follow-up (compared to baseline) and some participants had passed away, thus one would anticipate a natural improvement in physical wellbeing over the course of time.
-Whilst this may account for some of the improvement in HRQoL scores, we suggest that it may not account for it all.
-Of the 67% participants who completed primary treatment at 12 month follow-up, 22% still had side-effects or were living with treatment-resistant cancer.
-A further 16.9% of participants had metastatic cancer (Table 1) and finishing treatment is unlikely to explain the degree of improvement in spiritual wellbeing.
-Furthermore, physical wellbeing had the highest proportion of clinically relevant deterioration at 12 months.
+Although there were significant improvements between pre- and postcourse scores that are difficult to attribute to other causes, these quantitative data do not prove that the LWC directly caused the sustained improved quality of life, as a control group was not part of the service evaluation design.
+It is noted that a larger proportion of participants had completed their treatment at 12-month follow-up (compared with baseline) and some participants had passed away, thus one would anticipate a natural improvement in physical well-being over the course of time.
+While this may account for some of the improvement in HRQoL scores, we suggest that it may not account for it all.
+Of the 67% participants who completed primary treatment at 12-month follow-up, 22% still had side effects or were living with treatment-resistant cancer.
+A further 16.9% of participants had metastatic cancer (Table 1) and finishing treatment is unlikely to explain the degree of improvement in spiritual well-being.
+Furthermore, physical well-being had the highest proportion of clinically relevant deterioration at 12 months.
 When interpreting the quantitative scores with the qualitative experiences of participants, it becomes more apparent that participants largely attribute the improvements in HRQoL and MYCaW scores to attending the LWC.
-The LWC improved the participants' abilities to make positive informed choices on selfmanagement and behaviour changes once they returned home and was reported to have facilitated transformational change in some cases (where quality of life improves beyond what it was before the diagnosis of cancer) - similar to reports by Skeath et al. [40].
-Supporting participants with the knowledge, tools and techniques to make appropriate lifestyle decisions were also key to sustaining the initial benefit experienced on the LWC.
+The LWC improved the participants' abilities to make positive informed choices on self-management and behavior changes once they returned home and was reported to have facilitated transformational change in some cases (where quality of life improves beyond what it was before the diagnosis of cancer)-similar to reports by Skeath et al.40 Supporting participants with the knowledge, tools, and techniques to make appropriate lifestyle decisions were also key to sustaining the initial benefit experienced on the LWC.
 At the time of this evaluation, there was no clear service provision to continue to support clients unless they returned to the National Centre, which for many participants was not feasible.
-The combined data, however, had highlighted a critical time-point for supporting clients to sustain positive long-term changes and the potential negative impact on their HRQoL if this support was not accessible.
+The combined data, however, had highlighted a critical timepoint for supporting clients to sustain positive long-term changes and the potential negative impact on their HRQoL if this support was not accessible.